Why This Recipe Works

-In a 3-quart saucepan, heat oil over medium-high heat until shimmering.
+In a 3-quart saucepan, heat olive oil over medium-high heat until shimmering.
 Add garlic, onion, green pepper, red pepper, leek, and scraped rehydrated chili flesh (if using), season lightly with salt, and cook, stirring, until vegetables have released their liquid and are beginning to brown lightly on the bottom of the pan, about 10 minutes.

 Lower heat to medium-low and continue cooking, stirring and scraping frequently, until sofrito is sweet to the taste and a deep golden brown color, about 45 minutes longer.
 You should have about 2 cups.
-You can refrigerate the sofrito in an airtight container for up to 5 days.

 For the Paella: Make sure your grill is on a level surface.
 Light one chimney full of charcoal.
 When all the charcoal is lit and covered with gray ash, pour out and spread the coals evenly over the coal grate.
 Set cooking grate in place and set a 17-inch paella pan on top of that.

-Add oil to paella pan, pushing it around with a long metal spatula (a stainless-steel wok spatula can work well here) to coat the entire surface, and heat until oil is lightly smoking.
+Add olive oil to paella pan, pushing it around with a long metal spatula (a stainless-steel wok spatula can work well here) to coat the entire surface, and heat until oil is lightly smoking.

 Season chicken and pork all over with salt, then add to pan and cook, turning, until deeply browned on both sides, about 8 minutes.
 Transfer pork to a platter and leave chicken in the pan, pushing the chicken pieces to the outer edge.